Third Crusade: Passage

-William II of Sicily had died the previous year, and was replaced by Tancred, who imprisoned Joan of England—William's wife and King Richard's sister.
+William II of Sicily had died the previous year, and was replaced by Tancred, who imprisoned Joan of England—William's wife and Richard's sister.
 Richard captured the city of Messina on 4 October 1190 and Joan was released.
 Richard and Philip fell out over the issue of Richard's marriage, as Richard had decided to marry Berengaria of Navarre, breaking off his long-standing betrothal to Philip's half-sister Alys.
 Philip left Sicily directly for the Middle East on 30 March 1191 and arrived in Tyre in April; he joined the siege of Acre on 20 April.
 Richard did not set off from Sicily until 10 April.

-Shortly after setting sail from Sicily, King Richard's armada of 180 ships and 39 galleys was struck by a violent storm.
+Shortly after setting sail from Sicily, Richard's armada of 180 ships and 39 galleys was struck by a violent storm.
 Several ships ran aground, including one holding Joan, his new fiancée Berengaria and a large amount of treasure that had been amassed for the crusade.
 It was soon discovered that Isaac Dukas Comnenus of Cyprus had seized the treasure.
 The young women were unharmed.
 Richard entered Limassol on 6 May and met with Isaac, who agreed to return Richard's belongings and to send 500 of his soldiers to the Holy Land.
 Richard made camp at Limassol, where he received a visit from Guy of Lusignan, the King of Jerusalem, and married Berengaria, who was crowned queen.
 Once back at his fortress of Famagusta, Isaac broke his oath of hospitality and began issuing orders for Richard to leave the island.
 Isaac's arrogance prompted Richard to conquer the island within days, leaving sometime before June.
 The anonymous chronicler of Béthune, however, offers the intriguing suggestion that Richard attacked Cyprus because Isaac was diverting the food supply from the Latin army at Acre.
+Most modern scholars, however, accept that Richard's conquest of Cyprus was incidental.